IGGYVIP/lge-kernel-e430/README.md

    cd /usr/src/linux-3.N
    make O=/home/name/build/kernel menuconfig
    make O=/home/name/build/kernel
-   sudo make O=/home/name/build/kernel modules_install install
+   sudo make O=/home/name/build/kernel modules_install install

    Please note: If the 'O=output/dir' option is used then it must be used for all invocations of make.